List of Governors

 I have worked in the medical, entertainment and printing industries but for over twenty years I have been a househusband bringing up our two daughters; a role I can thoroughly recommend.
 During this time I have worked on numerous committees and groups from school to Guides to local church.

 I have always had an interest in studying and whilst working for my third Bachelor degree I started a new career and am near completion in training to be a Licenced Lay Minister.
 I have lived in a number of locations around the UK including six years recently in Northern Ireland.
 My main hobbies are keeping fit and gardening.
+I became Chair of Governors for the federation of Ampfield and John Keble Schools in November 2017.

 Marcus Roe, Executive Headteacher